Close Menu

 The Outer Districts

 The Outer Districts, including Harajuku, Shimokitazawa, and Daikanyama, offer a more laid-back and trendy atmosphere.
 These areas are perfect for those who want to experience Tokyo’s alternative culture and fashion scene.
 However, be prepared for longer commutes and fewer dining options.
-(See Also: When Is The Best Time To Visit Brussels – Discover The Magic)
+(See Also: Best Time to Visit Lancaster – The Ultimate Guide)

 Pros: